 \section{Introduction}

-To aid in public health decision making, epidemiologists produce quantitative estimates of the effect of taking different actions (e.g., exposure, treatments, interventions) for specific populations, commonly referred to as target populations.
-However, the available data are often not a random sample from the desired target population, a problem shared by both randomized trials and observational studies.
-Instead, one can attempt to `transport' estimates from a separate study sample to the desired target population \cite{westreich_transportability_2017, dahabreh_generalizing_2019, dahabreh_toward_2020, bareinboim_causal_2016, degtiar_review_2023, keiding_perils_2016, cerda_systems_2019}.
+To aid public health decision making, epidemiologists produce quantitative effect estimates of different actions (e.g., exposure, treatments, interventions) for specific populations.
+However, data are often not a random sample from the desired target population, a problem shared by both randomized trials and observational studies.
+Instead, one can attempt to `transport' estimates from a separate study sample to the target population \cite{westreich_transportability_2017, dahabreh_generalizing_2019, dahabreh_toward_2020, bareinboim_causal_2016, degtiar_review_2023, keiding_perils_2016, cerda_systems_2019}.
 Methods for transportability have generally proceeded under the assumption that population membership and potential outcomes are independent conditional on a set of observed covariates (i.e., conditional exchangeability) \cite{westreich_transportability_2017, dahabreh_generalizing_2019, dahabreh_toward_2020, degtiar_review_2023}.
-This assumption requires that all relevant covariate patterns in the target population are observed in the study sample (i.e., deterministic positivity \cite{zivich_positivity_2022}), so that individuals in the study sample (properly reweighted) can `stand-in' for the target population.
-However, strict eligibility criteria or practical constraints may lead to violations of this assumption.
+This assumption requires that all relevant covariate patterns in the target population are also observed in the study population (i.e., deterministic positivity \cite{zivich_positivity_2022}).
+However, strict eligibility criteria or practical constraints may lead to positivity violations.

 Here, we consider transportability when positivity does not hold.
-To address the positivity violation, we review two common approaches: restricting the target population to regions where the positivity assumption holds, and restricting the adjustment set of covariates to a subset where the positivity assumption holds.
+We review two common approaches to addressing positivity violations: restricting the target population to regions where the positivity assumption holds, and restricting the adjustment set of covariates to a subset where the positivity assumption holds.
 Both approaches have problems: restricting the target population no longer addresses the motivating question, and restricting the adjustment set requires that the excluded covariates induce little-to-no bias.
-To avoid these shortcomings, we propose a third approach that uses a combination or synthesis of statistical and simulation modeling.
-We apply each of these approaches to an illustrative example on an intervention to improve sexually transmitted infection (STI) testing coverage (i.e., proportion tested).
+To avoid these shortcomings, we propose an alternative that uses a synthesis of statistical and simulation modeling.
+Each approaches is applied to an illustrative example on improving sexually transmitted infection (STI) testing coverage (i.e., proportion tested).